danijeldragicevic/american-flights-system-app/README.md

 | 500     | application/json   | {"error": "Internal server error"}  |
 | 501     | application/json   | {"error": "Not implemented"}        |

 Feel free to explore the application and use the provided examples to understand how to interact with each endpoint.
-If you have any questions or issues, please refer to the API documentation or contact the API maintainers.
+If you have any questions or issues, please refer to the API documentation or contact the application maintainers.

 # Licence
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)